Your Hospital Stay

 Preparing for the practical elements of your hospitalization should be as easy as possible.
 In this section, we would like to help you prepare for your admission to the hospital and familiarize yourself with the services and amenities that are available to make you as comfortable as possible.

 When you arrive for your surgical procedure, you will go to the admission area.
 Our professional, friendly staff will meet you.
-You will be treated with compassion and care, at all times respecting your privacy, your fears and your need for information and reassurance.
+You will be treated with compassion and care and respect for your privacy.
 Any questions regarding your surgery or your stay with us are welcomed.

 The registration staff will verify your personal information, insurance information and will copy applicable insurance cards.
-An ID band will be placed on your wrist so all of our staff can identify you.
+An ID band will be placed on your wrist so our staff can identify you.

-Following admission, your family will be allowed to stay in the waiting area and a pre-operative nurse will escort you to the patient care area.
+Following admission, you and your family will be directed to the waiting area where a pre-operative nurse will find you to escort you and your family to the patient care area.
 The nurse will begin your pre-operative assessment that will include taking your vital signs.
 The nurse may also start an IV if it is required for your procedure.
 This will be used to administer medication and fluids during your surgery and while you are recovering.

 During Surgery